BetterNowOrg/developers.betternow.org/source/includes/webhooks.md

 request by computing your own checksum using the shared secret and comparing it with the value in the header before processing the request.

+To the right is an example of verifying a webhook request using PHP.

 ```php
 <?php